 Assuming a bivalent positive semantics, which ones should we make true and which false?
 Since the semantics is positive, ‘1/0 = 1/0’ is automatically true.
 One might argue further that since ‘≤’ expresses a relationship weaker than ‘=’ and since ‘1/0 = 1/0’ is true, ‘1/0 ≤ 1/0’ should be true as well.
 But that is merely to mimic with empty terms an inference pattern that holds for denoting terms.
 To what extent is such mimicry justified?
 Suppose we do decide to make ‘1/0 ≤ 1/0’ true; should we therefore make ‘1/0 > 1/0’ false?
 There are no non-arbitrary criteria for answering such questions.
 To a large extent, of course, the answers don't matter.
 There are no facts here; any consistent convention will do.
 But that's just the problem.
 Some convention is needed, and establishing one can be a lot of bother for nothing.

 Classical predicate logic has the desirable feature that co-extensive open formulas may be substituted for one another in any formula salva veritate—i.e., without changing that formula's truth value.
 (Open formulas A and B in n free variables x1,…,xn are coextensive if and only if ∀x1…∀xn(A ↔ B) is true.)
-This principle fails for nearly all free logics with identity.
+But, as Lambert noted in 1974, this principle fails for nearly all free logics with identity.
 Consider, for example, the formula t=t, where t is empty, which is an instance of the open formula x=x.
 Now x=x is coextensive with both (x=x & E!x) and (E!x → x=x), since all three formulas are satisfied by all members of D. Hence if co-extensive open formulas could be exchanged salva veritate, (t=t & E!t) and (E!t → t=t) would have the same truth value as t=t.
 But on nearly all free logics this is not the case.
 Positive free logic and the supervaluations described in Section 3.4 make t=t true and (t=t & E!t) false; negative free logic makes t=t false and (E!t → t=t) true; and any ordinary neutral free logic whose conditionals are true whenever their antecedents are false makes t=t truth-valueless and (E!t → t=t) true.
 Many find this troubling because, since Frege, it has been widely held that (1) extensions of complex linguistic expressions should be functions of the extensions of their components (so that co-extensive components should be exchangeable without affecting the extension of the whole) and (2) the extension of a formula (or statement) is a truth value.

 One possible response is to reject (2).
 Leeb (2006) develops for a version of PFL a dual-domain semantics in which the extensions of formulas are abstract states of affairs.
 In this semantics, co-referential open sentences are exchangeable not salve veritate, but (as he puts it) salve extensione; that is, the exchange does not alter the state of affairs designated by the statement in which it occurs.
 But Leeb's state-of-affairs semantics is so complex that it may discourage application.